 Counselling offers the opportunity to explore feelings from a reflective position.
-Often when a relationship in conflict the energy is more active than reflective.
+Often when a relationship is in conflict the energy is more active than reflective.
 There is no place to step back and take a closer look at what is working and what is failing to retain a healthy relationship.
 This is where couples counselling may come in.

 Couples very often turn to counselling only after the situation has become intolerable for one or both parties.
 Understandable really, as it is often more comfortable to tolerate a parlous situation than admit real difficulties.
 So one thing is certain, counsellors rarely hear the complaint “It’s too early for our relationship!”.
 More often, it is: “We’ve tried everything – counselling is our last resort.”

 Couples can leave the option of counselling late.
 By the time of their first appointment, levels of bitterness and resentment have built up.
 A fear of being hurt can impact on the chances of resolution.
-Nonetheless opening, and then developing a dialogue, in a confidential and secure environment, whilst making a commitment to focus on some form of resolution, can lead to movement in the relationship.
+Nonetheless, opening and developing a dialogue, in a confidential and secure environment, can provide basis for change.
+Making a commitment to focus on some form of resolution, can lead to movement in the relationship.